ThornyFFXI/tCrossBar/readme.md

 https://github.com/ThornyFFXI/tRenderer

 ## How To Load
 You must load the plugin tRenderer with **/load trenderer** prior to loading the addon tCrossBar with **/addon load tCrossBar**.
-If you place these in your autoload file, you must ensure that both addons itself and trenderer are loaded prior to loading tHotBar.
+If you place these in your autoload file, you must ensure that both addons itself and trenderer are loaded prior to loading tCrossBar.

 ## Initial Setup
 Upon initial login, you can type **/tc** to open a configuration window and configure the addon.
 Initial release only includes one layout, but future releases will provide more variations.
 After selecting a layout, go to the second tab and select a device mapping.
 At present, the dualsense mapping should be usable for most directinput controllers, the xbox mapping should be usable for most xinput controllers, and the switchpro mapping should only be used for a switch pro controller.
 I am happy to work one on one with anyone who has a controller that needs specialized mapping to expand the amount of available mappings.
 Once you've selected a mapping, you can use the third tab to tweak controls if you are not happy with the defaults.
 Finally, close the configuration window and you're ready to get started.